OldTomMesko/leagueConstitution/HUCKLE.md

 ### Rookie Draft Settings ###
 - There will be 6 rounds of the rookie draft.
-- The rookie draft will take place the Monday immediately following the completion of the NFL draft.
+- The rookie draft will take place the Monday immediately following the completion of the NFL draft, beginning at 12noon EST.
 - The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
 - Each day the draft will last from 8AM to 11PM with each team having 8 hours per pick.
 - Trading draft picks is allowed during the rookie draft